-Applications complete in all respects must be submitted before the last date indicated in the issue time table or such extended time as decided by the Bank, accompanied by the remittance particulars of application money (by RTGS) alongwith all necessary documents as detailed in this Disclosure Document to DRD, Head Office.
+Applications complete in all respects must be submitted before the last date indicated in the issue time table or such extended time as decided by the Bank, accompanied by the remittance particulars of application money (by RTGS) alongwith all necessary documents as detailed in this Disclosure Document to DRD, Head Office of the Bank on the same day.

-The remittance of application money should be made by electronic transfer of funds through RTGS mechanism for credits as per details given hereunder:
+The remittance of application money should be made by electronic transfer of funds through RTGS mechanism for credits.